yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/aws.md

 - A custom classless inter-domain routing (CIDR) block for each regional VPC.
 If not provided, YugabyteDB Anywhere will choose defaults, aiming to not overlap across regions.

 - A custom Amazon Machine Image (AMI) ID to use in each region.
-For a non-exhaustive list of options, see [Ubuntu 18 and Oracle 8 support](#ubuntu-18-and-oracle-8-support).
-If you do not provide any values, a recent [AWS Marketplace CentOS AMI](https://wiki.centos.org/Cloud/AWS) is used.<br><br>
+For a non-exhaustive list of options, see Ubuntu 18 and Oracle 8 support.
+If you do not provide any values, a recent x86 CentOS image is used.
+For additional information, see [CentOS on AWS](https://wiki.centos.org/Cloud/AWS).<br>

    <br>

   ![New Region Modal](/images/ee/aws-setup/aws_new_region.png)<br><br><br>

   To use automatic provisioning to bring up a universe on [AWS Graviton](https://aws.amazon.com/ec2/graviton/), you need to pass in the Arch AMI ID of AlmaLinux or Ubuntu.
-Note that this requires a YugabyteDB release for Linux x86 ARM, which is available through one of the release pages (for example, https://docs.yugabyte.com/preview/releases/release-notes/v2.13/) by clicking **Downloads > Linux ARM**.
+Note that this requires a YugabyteDB release for Linux ARM, which is available through one of the release pages (for example, https://docs.yugabyte.com/preview/releases/release-notes/v2.13/) by clicking **Downloads > Linux ARM**.
 YugabyteDB Anywhere enables you to import releases via an S3 or HTTP, as described in [Upgrade the YugabyteDB software](../../../manage-deployments/upgrade-software/).

 ### Self-managed configuration